enso-org/enso/doc/design/type-system/type-discipline.md

 4. Formalise the necessary parts thereof.
 5. Implement based upon this design + formalisation.
 6. Formalise the remaining parts of the system.

+By the end of working day on the 23rd of May, WD and AA need to have a comprehensive mutual understanding of what the type system is going to be.

 # Goals for the Type System
 In our design for Luna, we firmly believe that the type system should be able to